ndegroot/flask-surfconext-login/README.md

 ## Config

-Create your Surf Conext OpenID Client using the Dashboard see <https://wiki.surfnet.nl/display/surfconextdev/Connect+in+5+Steps> for info, make sure to add `http://127.0.0.1:5000/auth` to the list of Authorized redirect URIs.
+Create/register your Surf Conext OpenID Client using the Dashboard see <https://wiki.surfnet.nl/display/surfconextdev/Connect+in+5+Steps> for info, make sure to add `http://127.0.0.1:5000/auth` to the list of Authorized redirect URIs.